 As a former breastfeeding Momma, I also felt more comfortable nursing from my car with it parked in the corner of the parking lot versus finding a corner inside.
 My son also ate like a velociraptor from the day he was born, so breastfeeding in public was pretty much out of the question for us.
 This is totally a matter of personal preference, and I admire anyone who can do it!

-7. Know where the rest stops are for those frequent stops on a long car ride with a baby.
+7. Know where the rest stops are for those frequent stops on your long car rides with a baby

 This one seems obvious, but it’s easy to get distracted when you’re battling traffic or a thunderstorm.
 Or let’s face it, even a quiet and empty road it can be tricky to concentrate when you have a baby in the back that’s crying, whining or dropped his toy for the hundred millionth time. )